Vitamin D deficiency: Diagnosis

 The serum concentration of calcifediol, also called 25-hydroxyvitamin D (abbreviated 25(OH)D), is typically used to determine vitamin D status.
 Most vitamin D is converted to 25(OH)D in the serum, giving an accurate picture of vitamin D status.
 The level of serum 1,25(OH)D (calcitriol) is not usually used to determine vitamin D status because it often is regulated by other hormones in the body such as parathyroid hormone.
 The levels of 1,25(OH)D can remain normal even when a person may be vitamin D deficient.
 Serum level of 25(OH)D is the laboratory test ordered to indicate whether or not a person has vitamin D deficiency or insufficiency.
 It is also considered reasonable to treat at-risk persons with vitamin D supplementation without checking the level of 25(OH)D in the serum, as vitamin D toxicity has only been rarely reported to occur.

-Levels of 25(OH)D that are consistently above 200 nanograms per milliliter (ng/mL) (500 nanomoles per liter, nmol/L) are potentially toxic.
-Vitamin D toxicity usually results from taking supplements in excess.
-Hypercalcemia is often the cause of symptoms, and levels of 25(OH)D above 150 ng/mL (375 nmol/L) are usually found, although in some cases 25(OH)D levels may appear to be normal.
-Periodic measurement of serum calcium in individuals receiving large doses of vitamin D is recommended.
+Levels of vitamin D above the Tolerable Upper Intake Level of 25 to 100 micrograms (1,000–4,000 IU, depending on age) can cause high blood calcium levels, which may impair kidney function and produce cardiac arrhythmias.
+Toxicity from vitamin D results from excessive supplement intake.